-One of the Club’s purposes is to improve educational opportunities for women and girls.
-Our major focus to achieve that purpose is through scholarships and bursaries at Vancouver Island University (VIU) and at School District 68 Nanaimo-Ladysmith (SD68).
+CFUW Nanaimo strives to improve educational opportunities for women and girls primarily through scholarships, awards, and bursaries at Vancouver Island University (VIU) and at School District 68 Nanaimo-Ladysmith (SD68).

-In February 2001 the Club donated $25,000 to create an endowment with the Vancouver Island University Foundation (formerly Malaspina University College Foundation).
-This endowment has grown to a value of more than $150,000 thanks to additional contributions and the receipt of matching funds from the Province and University.
+We have been awarding scholarships at VIU since the early 1970s, when it was still Malaspina College.
+In February 2001, the Club donated $25,000 to create an endowment with the Vancouver Island University Foundation.
+This endowment has grown to a value of more than $340,400 (April 2021) thanks to our ongoing contributions, and the receipt of matching funds.

-The Club also supports secondary students in SD68.
-In Nanaimo, a book prize was granted up to 1959; after that, it was changed to a $100 award and for some years, a $25 cheque was presented to the Counsellor’s Discretionary Fund.
-Over the years the high school awards have grown to their current level of the Nanaimo Scholarship of $1,600, Nanaimo bursary of $1,100 and the Ladysmith Scholarship of $750.
-2014 was the inaugural year of a $1,000 award to a Nanaimo graduate entering a two-year Diploma program.
+The Club supports secondary students in Nanaimo-Ladysmith School District 68.
+A book prize was first granted in 1959.
+Subsequently it was changed to a $100 award and for some years, a $25 cheque was also presented to the Counsellor’s Discretionary Fund.
+Over the years our contributions to the high school awards have increased.
+Currently, we provide four awards annually to Nanaimo graduates and one award to a Ladysmith graduate through the Nanaimo-Ladysmith Schools Foundation.
+We are also giving a three-year (2020-2022) memorial award to a student at Ladysmith Secondary School.

 CFUW Nanaimo is pleased to invite award recipients to our Fall General meeting each year.
 Their presence and their gratitude continue to inspire us in our work to support women’s education.
 We receive many cards of thanks from students about the impact of the awards they have received.
 Following is one example, from the 2020 recipient of the CFUW Nanaimo Re-Entry Award ($1500):